It would be best if you had more reviews for your business to be successful, so it makes sense to reach out and request them from customers.

 This approach can be more effective than other email templates but requires more thought and attention to detail.

-It focuses on appealing to customers’ subconscious desire to help or have their voice heard, which may persuade them to leave a review.
+It focuses on appealing to customers’ subconscious desire to help or have their voices heard, which may persuade them to leave a review.

 “Hi [first name],